-The youngest male player to win a grand slam singles title is Michael Chang who won the 1989 French Open when he was 17 years and 110 days old.
+The youngest player to win a Grand Slam singles title in the Open Era is Martina Hingis, who won the 1997 Australian Open at just 16 years and 117 days old.

 Michael Chang (1989 Roland Garros), Boris Becker (1985 Wimbledon), and Mats Wilander (1982 Roland Garros) all won major titles before they turned eighteen.